SegmentationViolator/Pspspsps/README.md

 # ψψψψ

-A lambda calculus evaluator, named after the sound that people make to call cats
+A lambda calculus evaluator, named after the sound that people make to call cats, and also the Greek letter